sivanaikk/iudx-developer-docs/docs/Deployment/Kubernetes-Based Deployment/IUDX Component Installation/ELK stack.md

 ![Architecture](../../../resources/auth/ElasticStack-arch.png)
 </div></div>

-+ Deploys Elasticsearch, Logstash, and Kibana.
+- Deploys ElasticSearch, Logstash, and Kibana
-+ Elasticsearch is used as a meta-data and data store.
-Logstash acts as the data pipeline between RabbitMQ and Elasticsearch.
-Kibana is used for visualization and management of the ELK stack.
+- Elasticsearch is being used as a meta-data and data store.
+Logstash is being used as the data pipeline between RabbitMQ and Elasticsearch.
+Kibana is being used for visualisation and management of the ELK stack.
+- The current architecture in IUDX deploys Elasticsearch in a clustered mode with 3-mcd nodes + 1-data node (with autoscaling of the data nodes).
+1 Kibana instance.
+2 Logstash instances.
+- Will be deploying using bitnami helm charts
+- The current architecture also consists of a custom autoscaler.

 ### Prerequisite